superjamessyx/PathGPT/README.md

 ## ChatPath: A Knowledgeable Llama-based Chat Model for Pathology

-This is a repository for ChatPath.
-ChatPath is a pathology-specific language model developed by fine-tuning Llama-7B on a dataset of 13k pathology-specific questions and answers that we have collected.
-We have released the checkpoint for ChatPath (weight diff of Llama), and we will release the 13k pathology dataset within a week.
-Moreover, we plan to expand the dataset to over 50,000 in the future.
-We believe that ChatPath will be an invaluable resource for pathologists and the pathology community.
+Welcome to the ChatPath repository!
+ChatPath is a specialized language model tailored for the field of pathology.
+Developed by fine-tuning the Llama-7B model using a dataset of 13,000 pathology-specific questions and answers we've collected.
+We're excited to announce the release of the ChatPath checkpoint (the weight diff of Llama), with the full 13k dataset to follow shortly.
+The detailed data collection process will also be made public.

+But we're not stopping there!
+In the future, we plan to expand the dataset to over 100,000 entries, encompassing a diverse range of pathology-related instruction data.
+We believe that ChatPath will become an valuable tool for pathologists and the entire pathology community.

 ### **Authors**

-This project was completed by **Yuxuan Sun** and **Chenglu Zhu** from the Artificial Intelligence and **Biomedical Image Analysis Lab** of the School of Engineering at Westlake University.
-We would like to thank **Kai Zhang** (Ohio State University) for participating in the discussion and collaboration, as well as the following individuals who contributed to the annotation process: **Xinheng Lv and Ruojia Zhao**.
+This project was completed by **Yuxuan Sun** and **Chenglu Zhu** from the **Artificial Intelligence and Biomedical Image Analysis Lab** of the School of Engineering at Westlake University.
+We would like to thank **Kai Zhang** (Ohio State University) for participating in the discussion and collaboration, as well as the following individuals who contributed to the annotation process: **Xinheng Lv** and **Ruojia Zhao**.

 <h2 id="usage">Usage</h2>